 - a.
-Optionally, if a Ground Recorder is controlled remotely, it shall provide command and control IAW section 10.7.8 and 10.7.9 of this standard across the Ethernet Interface port as defined in section 10.10.1 of this standard. - b.
-Ground Recorders at a minimum are required to use iSCSI as the command and control Ethernet transport mechanism as defined in sections 10.4 and section 10.7. - c.
-Ground Recorders providing remote command and control capability shall provide the functionality for all commands defined in section 10.7.9 of this standard. - d.
-Optionally, if a Ground Recorder contains a RS-232/422, IEEE-1394B and or Fibre Channel interface as defined in section 10.10.1 the recorder will provide command and control IAW section 10.7 and IRIG-106 Chapter 6.
+Optionally, if a Ground Recorder is controlled remotely, it shall provide command and control IAW paragraph 10.7.8 and 10.7.9 of this standard across the Ethernet Interface port as defined in paragraph 10.10.1 of this standard. - b.
+Ground Recorders at a minimum are required to use iSCSI or TELNET as the command and control Ethernet transport mechanism as defined in paragraph 10.4 and paragraph 10.7. - c.
+Ground Recorders providing remote command and control capability shall provide the functionality for all commands defined in paragraph 10.7.9 of this standard. - d.
+Optionally, if a Ground Recorder contains a RS-232/422, IEEE-1394B and/or Fibre Channel interface as defined in paragraph 10.10.1 the recorder will provide command and control IAW paragraph 10.7 and IRIG-106 Chapter 6.